Rangers vs. Pirates Player Props Betting Odds

 MLB Props Today: Texas Rangers

-- Nathan Eovaldi (5-2) will take the mound for the Rangers, his 10th start of the season.
+- Martin Perez (5-1) will take to the mound for the Rangers and make his 10th start of the season.

-- If he completes six or more innings with three or fewer earned runs allowed, he'll earn his seventh consecutive quality start.
+- He has started nine games this season, earning a quality start (6 or more IP, 3 or fewer ER) in three of them.

-- Eovaldi has nine starts in a row of five innings or more.
+- Perez will look to finish five or more innings for the third start in a row.

 |Opponent